RBingham99/tech242-AWS-linux/week4/day3/jenkins-jobs-for-our-first-pipeline/README.md

 13) Now click save and you can run your job to see if it works

 # Job 2
+Job 2 will merge the changes from the dev branch into the main branch, if job 1 was succesfull.
+To set it up:
 1) Click "new item"
 2) Enter the name of your job and click on "freestyle project".<br>
    ![Jenkins name job](../../../readme-images/jenkins-name-job.png)